CD-Xbow/sav8/README.md

 - Microphone: Use the dropdown to select mic.
 Speak into your default system input.
 Mic turns off when you select another input.
 - Tone: Built-in tone generator (sawtooth wave, 5s duration for demo).

-Master Channel
+### Master Channel

-Mute: Mutes all output.
+- Mute: Mutes all output.
-Volume, Pan, Tone: Controls for overall output.
+- Volume, Pan, Tone: Controls for overall output.
-Effect: Toggles the reverb effect on/off for the master output.
+- Effect: Toggles the reverb effect on/off for the master output.
-Master Meters: Stereo level meters for overall output.
+- Master Meters: Stereo level meters for overall output.

-Effects Unit
+E### ffects Unit
-Reverb: Controls the level of reverb effect applied to channels with effect send enabled.
+- Reverb: Controls the level of reverb effect applied to channels with effect send enabled.

-Supported File Types
+### Supported File Types

-Audio: Most web-friendly formats (mp3, wav, ogg, m4a etc.).
+- Audio: Most web-friendly formats (mp3, wav, ogg, m4a etc.).
-Video: mp4, webm, ogg.
+- Video: mp4, webm, ogg.
 (Audio only, no video display in this version.)
 Not Supported: avi and some proprietary formats.

-Tips & Troubleshooting
+### Tips & Troubleshooting

-Browser Autoplay: Audio context may need an initial user action (click/select) to start.
+- Browser Autoplay: Audio context may need an initial user action (click/select) to start.
 If mic doesn't work immediately, try loading and playing an audio file first, or just click once in the mixer area.
-Microphone: Grant permission when prompted.
+- Microphone: Grant permission when prompted.
 Mic stops as soon as you select another input.
-Video Input: Only audio is used; the video image is not shown in this version.
+- Video Input: Only audio is used; the video image is not shown in this version.
-Performance: For best results, use a modern browser (Chrome, Edge, Firefox).
+- Performance: For best results, use a modern browser (Chrome, Edge, Firefox).
 Some features may not work on mobile or older browsers.
-Files Don't Play: Try converting to a supported format if a file fails to load.
+- Files Don't Play: Try converting to a supported format if a file fails to load.

-Keyboard & Accessibility
+### Keyboard & Accessibility
 Most controls support keyboard navigation (Tab, Enter, Space, Arrow keys on sliders).
+No speech control

-Installing
+### Installing

 Copy the files to a server or locally and you are ready to go.
 It's a node free zone.

-License
+### License

 Creative commons license - CC BY-SA

-About
+### About

 SAV8 is a web-based mixer for creative audio work, prototyping, and fun!

 Created by CD-Xbow with significant help from his silicon friend, GitHub Copilot.

+### Future plans

+- support midi files, this would be attemt number 2 as the the other failed dismally.
+- Make a puter app out of it
+- More FX
+- Better Eq